microsoft/PowerToys/src/modules/fancyzones/README.md

 ![Fancy Zones](FancyZones.png)

 To get started with Fancy Zones, you need to enable the utility in Power Toys settings and then invoke the Fancy Zones setup UI.
-There is a button in settings to invoke this UI, or you can press Win+~ to launch it.
+There is a button in settings to invoke this UI, or you can press Win+` (note that this shortcut can be changed in the settings dialog) to launch it.
 When first launched, the UI presents a list of zone layouts that can be quickly adjusted by how many windows are on the monitor.
 Choosing a layout shows a preview of that layout on the monitor.
 Pressing the save and close button sets that layout to the monitor.

 ![Fancy Zones Picker](Picker.png)